Goro Akechi: Reception

+Akechi has received mixed reception among critics and fans.
+He consistently ranked highly in popularity polls.
 Akechi was voted #1 by Japanese fans as their favorite Confidant in Persona 5 Maniacus and volume 12 of the magazine Comiket Plus.
 Comments from Comiket Plus stated that Akechi seemed to be a very "human" character and enjoyed his rivalry with Joker.
 Akechi was also voted #1 as the overall favorite character by attendees at Sega Festival 2016, with a consensus that he evoked "motherly feelings" from fans.
+In Persona 5's 5th Anniversary Poll, he ranked third place.
+In Persona Q2 New Cinema Labyrinth and Atlus Southeast Asia's Persona 5 Royal popularity poll, he both ranked fifth place.
+In SEGA's Persona 5 Royal character popularity poll held on their Bilibili account, Akechi ranked first place.

 Gita Jackson from Kotaku noted that Akechi was a favorite among Persona 5 fans due to the online reception of his inclusion in Persona 5: Dancing in Starlight.
 However, Chris Moyes from Destructoid regards Akechi as the "worst boy" of the series, describing him as having a "passive-aggressive attitude" and an "obsessional personality built upon narcissism and misplaced arrogance."
+Tristan Jurkovich from TheGamer also reviewed him as one of the worst additions of the Royal version, criticizing that "automatically building a relationship with him throughout the original's encounters, players must now go on hangout sessions.
+Getting to know more about him might sound appealing, perhaps, to newcomers, but knowing what comes of him later, well, it's hard to buy this new facade that was added to Royal."
 In addition, Clayton Purdom from The A.V.
 Club found Akechi's character to be "air-dropped in from a kid's anime", and that he felt like a minor character due to "tipping the scales too far" between the "real-world darkness and over-the-top cheeriness" of the game.
-Pancakes also became an Internet meme associated with Akechi.
 Siliconera and GameSpot praised Akechi's characterization in Royal for providing more likable interactions with Joker.
-Polygon shared similar comments in the handling of Akechi in Royal, finding it superior than the original one.Comic Book Resources ranked Akechi and Joker's Showtime in 1st place, praising the special move for being filled with symbolism of their complicated but powerful relationship.
+Polygon shared similar comments in the handling of Akechi in Royal, finding it superior than the original one.
+Comic Book Resources ranked Akechi and Joker's Showtime in 1st place, praising the special move for being filled with symbolism of their complicated but powerful relationship.
+Pancakes also became an internet meme associated with Akechi.

 In his review of Persona 5: The Animation, Christopher Farris from Anime News Network felt the anime fleshed out Akechi's character in contrast to the game, also stating that his presence in the story builds a "sense of escalation" due to his opposition towards the Phantom Thieves.
 He cited Akechi's rivalry with Joker as "dynamic" and felt that their discussions about morality were "cozy" in spite of their animosity.
 However, he felt that the revelations about Akechi's character motivation seemed "last minute."